-All team members and Team Manager(s) should bring their props, costumes, and any other items used in their Presentation to the Prep Area at least 20 minutes before their scheduled Presentation time.
+All team members and Team Manager(s) should bring their Roller Coaster parts, Launching Mechanism, props, costumes, and any other items used in their Presentation to the Prep Area at least 20 minutes before their scheduled Presentation time.
 At most tournaments, the Prep Area is very near the Presentation Site.
-Once there, the Prep Area Appraiser will greet the team, review the team's online forms, and have the team retrieve its Structure from the designated place in the Structure Check-In Area.
+Once there, the Prep Area Appraiser will greet the team and review the team's online forms.